Houses in Multiple Occupation Licence

-If you are a landlord or manager and need to apply for a licence online because of the change in legislation as detailed above, please contact the Environmental Health team on 01306 879307.
+If you are a landlord or manager and need to apply for a licence because of the change in legislation as detailed above, please contact the Environmental Health team on 01306 879301.

-Each HMO will require an inspection by the Environmental Health team to ensure it meets acceptable management standards and has adequate amenities and fire safety measures
+Each HMO will require an inspection by a member of the Environmental Health team to ensure it meets acceptable management standards and has adequate amenities and fire safety measures

 The following will be required when applying for a licence: